aazanis/Infrastructure/README.md

 # Infrastructure

-Deploy a Infrastructure in Azure with ARM templates
+Deploy an infrastructure in Azure with ARM templates

 - Routes
 - NSG's